What is Pacing and Circling?

 - Neurological or neoplastic disease

-While, it may seem “cute” or “funny” when your dog does the tail chasing thing, or when they’re pacing or circling sometimes for hours on end, it is important to note that it may not be an intentional way to get your attention but instead could be a signal to a deeper, more serious problem which needs evaluated and treated, sooner rather than later.
+While, it may seem “cute” or “funny” when your dog does the tail chasing thing, or when they’re pacing or circling sometimes for hours on end, it is important to note that it may not be an intentional way to get your attention but instead could be a signal of a deeper, more serious problem which needs to be evaluated and treated, sooner rather than later.

 Causes of Pacing and Circling in Dogs

-Some pacing and circling are quite normal doggy behaviors and should not raise any alarms in pet parents.
+Some level of pacing and circling can be 'normal' doggy behavior.
+This is true if your dog can be easily distracted from them and does not do them excessively.
+This should not raise any alarms in pet parents.
 It is, however, not true of those pacing and circling behaviors which are being done without the normal triggers and for those compulsive behaviors which are increasing and seem almost constant.
 Here is a list of some of the things which could be at the root of these compulsive behaviors:

 Anxiety or Anxiety Disorder

-- This would include the fear generated by fireworks
+- This would include the fear generated by loud noises such as fireworks

 - Too-little room for your pet to move around